vsmalladi/somatic_dna_wdl/README_pipeline.md

 superpopulation.
 Variants are additionally linkage disequilibrium (LD) pruned using PLINK v1.9 ([32](#32)) with a window size of 500kb, a step size of 250kb and r2 threshold of 0.2, resulting in 122377 markers remaining.
-The analysis results in a proportional breakdown of each sample into 5 superpopulations (AFR, AMR, EAS, EUR, SAS) and 23 subpopulations
+The analysis results in a proportional breakdown of each sample into 5 superpopulations (AFR, AMR, EAS, EUR, SAS) and 23 subpopulations.

 <a name="references"></a>